-In addition to our courses, there are a variety of educational enhancement opportunities available to enrich your learning and broaden your experiences while at Valencia.
+In addition to our courses, there are a variety of educational enhancement opportunities available to enrich your learning and broaden your experiences while at Valencia College.
 You can get detailed information about the opportunities using the section links from the navigation menu.

 If you wish to take an IS course, you will have to make arrangements with a professor and the appropriate

 Academic Dean.
 Application forms are available in the office of the department responsible for the course.
 A non-refundable fee of $25 per credit hour is charged in addition to regular fees for each IS course in which you enroll.
 If you receive financial aid or third-party funding, you should verify that your financial aid or third-party funding will cover the fees associated with Independent Study.